Welcome! Our next CSOF will be held on:

 We welcome local nonprofits to recruit Brown students seeking volunteer or paid opportunities in the greater Providence community.

-Please register online by Monday, September 14 at noon to reserve a table and post a brief description of your available opportunities.
+Please register online by Friday, January 28, at 5 pm to reserve a table and post a brief description of your available opportunities.
 We encourage you to bring program signage and materials, sign-up sheets, and candy (!).
 If you can’t attend the CSOF but would still like to recruit Brown students, you can use the online form to register your opportunity; a directory of these current opportunities will be made available to Brown students.

 Can't make it?

-You can also submit and receive opportunities at any time during the semester through the Swearer Center Bulletin, our weekly e-newsletter.
+You can also submit and receive opportunities at any time during the semester through the Swearer Center Bridge, our weekly e-newsletter.

 If you have paid positions based in Rhode Island that you wish to publicize - part-time or full-time, permanent or temporary - our Rhode Island Community Jobs listserv reaches more than 10,000 subscribers around the state and is free of charge.